tugascript/nestjs-graphql-fastity-template/README.md

 Full [NodeJS](https://nodejs.org/en/) boilerplate of a [NestJS](https://nestjs.com/) [GraphQL](https://graphql.org/)
 monolithic backend API using [PostgreSQL](https://www.postgresql.org/) as the database.

-**NOTE:** Now that NestJS supports Mercurius plugins and hooks out of the box, this template is production ready.
+**NOTE:** Now that NestJS supports Mercurius plugins and hooks out of the box, this template is almost production ready.

 ### Technologies